 Hillary Clinton slammed for no-apology response to harassment story

+Hillary Clinton’s latest return to the spotlight is being met with criticism.

-While Hillary Clinton is taking heat for her cameo at the Grammys, there’s even more “fury” over her response to the bombshell report that she helped protect a senior adviser to her 2008 presidential campaign amid accusations he sexually harassed a subordinate.
+While the 2016 Democratic presidential candidate took some ribbing for her cameo Sunday at the Grammys, there’s even more “fury” over her response to the bombshell report that she helped protect a senior adviser to her 2008 campaign amid accusations he sexually harassed a subordinate.
+Without apologizing, she said simply that women should be “heard” – and meanwhile showed up in a Twitter clip giving a shout-out to “activist b----es” the same day that report was published.

 Strider was sent to counseling and lost several weeks of pay, but remained on staff while the younger woman was moved to a new role.